-The Company incurred net loss from its operations of P0.3 million in 2015 and P40.5 million in 2013 and as a result, it reported a substantial deficit of P106.5 million and P106.2 million as at December 31, 2015 and 2014, respectively.
+The Company incurred significant net loss from its operations of P0.6 million in 2016 and P0.3 million in 2015 and as a result, it reported a substantial deficit of P107.1 million and P106.5 million as at December 31, 2016 and 2015, respectively.
 The Company reported only minimal profits in 2014.
-This condition, along with the matters discussed in Note 1.1, indicates the existence of an uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
+This condition, along with the matters discussed in Note 1.1, indicates the existence of a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
 In this regard, the Company's management has intensified its commitment to improve profitability and financial stability of the Company through continuation of its construction activities with its related parties while its transition to a real estate development company is underway.
 Management believes that the Company remains to have a strong financial condition since it is part of a group of companies.
 Accordingly, the financial statements have been prepared assuming that the Company will continue as a going concern.
 The financial statements do not include any adjustments to reflect possible future effects on the recoverability and classification of assets or the amount and classification of liabilities that might result from the outcome of this uncertainty.